SovereignCloudStack/standards/SCS-Spec.md

 must support dynamic network interface attachment / detachment

-should support (the more robust) config-drive metadata injection, may use network datasource instead
+should support (the more robust) config-drive metadata injection; may use network datasource instead

 should use placement service for scheduling